Tyrrrz/Tyrrrz.me/data/blog/monadic-parser-combinators/index.md

 +---------------------------------+
 ```

-The main difference between the two is that the rules in regular grammar, unlike context-free, can't be recursive.
+The main difference between the two is that the rules in a regular grammar can't be recursive.
 A recursive grammar rule is one that produces a symbol that can be further evaluated by the same rule.

 HTML is a good example of a context-free language, because an element in HTML can contain other elements, which in turn can contain other elements, and so on.
 This is also why it inherently [can't be parsed using regular expressions](https://stackoverflow.com/a/1732454/2205454).

-As a result, while an input that adheres to a regular grammar can be represented using a sequence of syntactic components, context-free grammar is represented using a higher-level structure — a syntax tree:
+As a result, while an input that adheres to a regular grammar can be represented using a sequence of syntactic components, in a context-free grammar it's represented using a higher-level structure — a syntax tree:

 ```html
        [ HTML document ]